ilya40umov/KotLink/README.md

 * FireFox Plugin (Not started yet)

 ### TODOs
-* CRUD UI for aliases
-* allow edit namespace via REST API
+* Security (oath for all endpoints / secrets for autocomplete)
 * add validation logic to namespace service (e.g. default namespace should always be present)
-* CRUD REST endpoint for aliases
+* write tests for service layer
 * implement caching of aliases
-* Security (oath for all endpoints / secrets for autocomplete)
 * vivaldi instructions
 * chrome plugin
 * firefox plugin